Kitware/vtk-js/Sources/Rendering/Core/Camera/api.md

 ### render(renderer)

 This method causes the camera to set up whatever is required for viewing the scene.
-This is actually handled by an subclass of vtkCamera, which is created through New()
+This is actually handled by a subclass of vtkCamera, which is created through New()